This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Yes.
 Soak the potatoes in cold water.
 This allows them to lose some of the potato starch and become crispy while baking.
 This is the secret to super crispy fries!

-The key to crispy potato wedges is to flip them only once.
+The key to crispy baked potato wedges is to flip them only once.
 You must wait until the potatoes are golden in color and crispy and then flip them, around the 20-30 minute mark.